cameron-gagnon/reddit-paper/README.md

 If anyone has comments, critiques, or contributions to this program, let me know and I'd be happy to improve, change, and/or add to what is here.
 I will continue to develop this program until I see it as 'complete'.
 In the end I aim to have a GUI as well, just for the learning experience and all.

 NOTE: At the end of the program, it will always terminate with something of the sort "sys:1: ResourceWarning: unclosed <ssl.SSLSocket fd=5 ..." this is does not indicate an error in the program, it is, from my understanding, the way that PRAW handles the connection that it terminates in this way.

+TODO LIST:
+fix regex on parsing of title to find width and height add flickr support tidy up output create debugging output to log file save photos into folders by date, then access these folders to set the correct images Add Windows support, then Mac create gui